itadinanta/itadinanta.github.io/about.md

 title: About me
 ---

 People around me call me Nico.
-Also known as Nico Orru, Mr Orru and even Ms Orru, which is wrong but I can understand why.
+Also known as Nigu, Nico Orru, Mr Orru and even Ms Orru, which is wrong but I can understand why.
 My birth name is Nicola Orrù, with nothing in between and a decorated "u".

 I am British and Italian.